hackerwilllai/react-practice-projects/react-todo/README.md

 # React Blog Demo

 You can do something:
-- Show all post
-- Add new post
+- Add todo
-- Delete post
+- Delete todo

 ### How to run